top of page

 Your child will receive the following:

-• 1-1 Instruction with a trained Orton-Gillingham educator
+• One-on-one instruction with a trained Orton-Gillingham educator

-• Phonics exercises to promote memory, comprehension & reading
+• Phonics-based exercises to support memory, comprehension, and reading skills

-• Written progress reports & feedback after each level, or on request
+• Written progress reports & feedback after each level (or upon request)

-• Complimentary progress report to school teacher, on request
+• Complimentary progress report for school teachers, (available upon request)

 Kids Reading Outdoor